-7.3.5 VCC, UVLO and BIAS
+7.3.5 VCC, UVLO, and BIAS

-The LM43600-Q1 integrates an internal LDO to generate V{CC} for control circuitry and MOSFET drivers.
-The nominal voltage for V{CC} is 3.3 V. The VCC pin is the output of the LDO and must be properly bypassed.
-A high quality ceramic capacitor with 2.2 μ F to 10 μ F capacitance and 6.3 V or higher rated voltage should be placed as close as possible to VCC and grounded to the exposed PAD and ground pins.
-The VCC output pin should not be loaded, left floating, or shorted to ground during operation.
-Shorting VCC to ground during operation may cause damage to the LM43600-Q1.
+The LM46000-Q1 integrates an internal LDO to generate $V{CC}$ for control circuitry and MOSFET drivers.
+The nominal voltage for $V{CC}$ is 3.3 V. The VCC pin is the output of the LDO and must be properly bypassed.
+A high-quality ceramic capacitor with 2.2-μF to 10-μF capacitance and 6.3 V or higher rated voltage must be placed as close as possible to VCC and grounded to the exposed PAD and ground pins.
+The VCC output pin must not be loaded, left floating, connected to any external supply, or shorted to ground during operation.
+Shorting VCC to ground during operation may cause damage to the LM46000-Q1.

-Undervoltage lockout (UVLO) prevents the LM43600-Q1 from operating until the V{CC} voltage exceeds 3.14 V (typical).
-The V{CC} UVLO threshold has 567 mV of hysteresis (typically) to prevent undesired shuting down due to temperary V{IN} droops.
+Undervoltage lockout (UVLO) prevents the LM46000-Q1 from operating until the VCC voltage exceeds 3.14 V (typical).
+The VCC UVLO threshold has 567 mV of hysteresis (typically) to prevent undesired shutting down due to temporary VIN droops.

 The internal LDO has two inputs: primary from VIN and secondary from BIAS input.
-The BIAS input powers the LDO when V{BIAS} is higher than the change-over threshold.
-Power loss of an LDO is calculated by I{LDO} $(V{IN-LDO} - V{OUT-LDO})$.
+The BIAS input powers the LDO when $V{BIAS}$ is higher than the changeover threshold.
+Power loss of an LDO is calculated by $I{LDO} \times (V{IN-LDO} - V{OUT-LDO})$ .
 The higher the difference between the input and output voltages of the LDO, the more power loss occur to supply the same output current.
-The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43600-Q1 efficiency, especially at light load.
-It is recommended to tie the BIAS pin to V{OUT} when $V{OUT} \ge 3.3 \text{V}$.
-The BIAS pin should be grounded in applications with V{OUT} less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
-When used, a 1μF to 10μF high quality ceramic capacitor is recommended to bypass the BIAS pin to ground.
+The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM46000-Q1 efficiency, especially at light load.
+TI recommends tying the BIAS pin to $V{OUT}$ when $V{OUT} \ge 3.3$ V. Ground the BIAS pin in applications with $V{OUT}$ less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
+When used, TI recommends a 1-μF to 10-μF, high-quality ceramic capacitorto bypass the BIAS pin to ground.

-7.3.6 Soft-Start and Voltage Tracking (SS/TRK)
+7.3.6 Soft Start and Voltage Tracking (SS/TRK)

-The LM43600-Q1 has a flexible and easy to use start up rate control pin: SS/TRK.
-Soft-start feature is to prevent inrush current impacting the LM43600-Q1 and its supply when power is first applied.
+The LM46000-Q1 has a flexible and easy-to-use start-up rate control pin: SS/TRK.
+The soft-start feature is there to prevent inrush current impacting the LM46000-Q1 and its supply when power is first applied.
 Soft-start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.

 The simplest way to use the device is to leave the SS/TRK pin open circuit or floating.
-The LM43600-Q1 will employ the internal soft-start control ramp and start up to the regulated output voltage in 4.1 ms typically.
+The LM46000-Q1 employs the internal soft-start control ramp and start up to the regulated output voltage in 4.1 ms typically.

-In applications with a large amount of output capacitors, or higher V{OUT} , or other special requirements, the soft-start time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
+In applications with a large amount of output capacitors, or higher VOUT, or other special requirements, the soft-start time can be extended by connecting an external capacitor $C{SS}$ from SS/TRK pin to AGND.
 Extended soft-start time further reduces the supply current needed to charge up output capacitors and supply any output loading.
-An internal current source ($I{SSC} = 2.2 \,\mu\text{A}$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
-For a desired soft start time t{SS} , the capacitance for C{SS} can be found by
+An internal current source ( $I{SSC} = 2.2 \ \mu$ A) charges $C{SS}$ and generates a ramp from 0 V to VFB to control the ramp-up rate of the output voltage.
+VFB value is typically 1 V, and therefore it is not mentioned in Equation 2.
+For a desired soft-start time tSS, the capacitance for $C{SS}$ can be found by:

-$$C{SS} = I{SSC} \times t{SS}$$ (2)
+$$C{SS} = I{SSC} \times t{SS}$$